florianwagnerdotme/florianwagnerdotme.github.io/courses.markdown

 ---------

 ### CONTACT ME
 Please feel free to write me if you have any questions or you want to register.
-You can find my contact information down below.
+You can find my contact information down below and above in the course flyer.
-Furthermore you can contact me via mobile messaging (Signal, Whatsapp, Viber) under 00 382 67 119604.

 Until then, I hope you are doing well!